presstube/cyclic-vacuum-cannon/README.md

 ##Coming up next...##

-In the next Part I'll go a bit further towards bringing the Noun object to life by giving it 'materialize' and 'dematerialize' sequences.
+In the next episode I'll go a bit further towards bringing the Noun object to life by giving it 'materialize' and 'dematerialize' sequences.
 I'll also take a look at how to use Chrome's profiling tools to make sure objects are being properly garbage collected.